TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 Some situation make it necessary to access FlexForms via PHP.
 The following APIs are available to work with FlexForms from within PHP:

-In order to convert a FlexForm to an PHP array, the :php:`xml2array` method can be used:
+In order to convert a FlexForm to a PHP array, the :php:`xml2array` method can be used:

 .. code-block:: php